Eryk-Mozdzen/Ray_Tracing_CPU/README.md

 `View` class describes position and direction of "virtual camera" on scene.
 It also contains distance from eye to trajectory plane.

 `RenderScene` class is the core of algorithm.
 It contains informations about all objects and lights on screen.
-Class have several metods like:

 ## Workflow
 #### Tasks in progress: